This issue is now resolved with the announcement of the ListHostedZonesByVPC Route53 API action!

 aws route53 disassociate-vpc-from-hosted-zone --vpc 'VPCRegion=us-west-1,VPCId=vpc-bde6deda' --hosted-zone-id Z2A3GARM5EV7XX An error occurred (LastVPCAssociation) when calling the DisassociateVPCFromHostedZone operation:Cannot remove last VPC association for the private zone

 Checkmate.
-Attacker controls DNS without risk of being detected through the API.
+The attacker controls DNS without risk of being detected through the API.
 Furthermore, dissociation can be prevented by the attacker, requiring manual intervention from AWS support.

-Back to original problem, this is the core issue around implementing the route53_hosted_zone_association resource in terraform in a cross-account configuration.
-More specifically, we need to verify the current state in the hosted zone account while configuring the resource in the target account.
-This is something that doesn’t map well to Terraform’s state tracking CRUD model where each resource is a connection to a single account.
+Back to the original problem, this is the core issue around implementing the route53_hosted_zone_association resource in terraform in a cross-account configuration.
+More specifically, we need to verify the current state of the hosted zone account while configuring the resource in the target account.
+This is something that doesn’t map well to Terraform’s state-tracking CRUD model where each resource is a connection to a single account.